Skip to Content

 Changing scroll positions in the captured UI

 The scroll position of all elements within the captured UI is automatically saved whenever the annotation is moved or resized on your screen.
-This means you should never really need to explicitly save it.
+Scroll positions are also preserved when navigating between steps.

 If for some reason you do need to explicitly change the scroll position of an element, simply scroll it to where you want it to be and then move the annotation slightly so that it saves the new scroll positions.